-Great Bay Sailor is an eclectic local folk band based in Portsmouth, NH.
+Great Bay Sailor is an eclectic folk band based in Portsmouth, NH.
 Casting a wide net, the band performs out of an extensive repertoire of maritime, Irish/Scottish, British and Oldtimey music.
 In the maritime tradition, they play and sing traditional and contemporary songs and tunes inspired by ships, sailors, oceans and tall tales.
-Mike Blair and Steve Carrigan sing the songs.
-Bruce MacIntyre also sings and plays guitar, whistle, bones and Irish drum as well.
-Rounding out the band with guitar, mandolin and banjo is Jim Prendergast - a thirty year veteran of the Nashville music scene.
+Mike Blair and Steve Carrigan sing the songs, with Steve also on guitar and bodhran.
+Jim Prendergast, a thirty year veteran of the Nashville music scene, plays guitar, mandolin and banjo.
+Rounding out the mix is singer/songwriter Taylor Whiteside who tantalizes us with original songs, guitar, accordion, mandolin and fiddle.

 Michael Blair of Lee, New Hampshire grew up in a family rich in the traditions of both Irish and French Canadian music.
 Whether sitting with family around the kitchen table listening to the old folks playing French tunes on the harmonica, or singing to the Irish Rovers on the record player, there was always music in his parent’s home.
 In college, Mike sang in the United States Air Force Academy’s Cadet Choir and had his first opportunity to travel and see the positive effect of music on an audience.
 After an interlude of more than 20 years where singing was limited to his children at bedtime, Mike stumbled upon the folk music scene in Portsmouth, New Hampshire and was quickly drawn into its fold.
 In his second year singing with Great Bay Sailor, Mike brings to each performance a unique range of heartfelt and soulful music rich in maritime tradition and spiced with Celtic flavor.